flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 3.5.
 Creativity

 The side of Flowlist that feels most  valuable to me is how it supports my thought process.
 I capture what I think, and I think by editing what I captured.
-As my thoughts, ideas and projects evolve, so do their manifestations in Flowlist.
-A note might grow into a project, a big challenge might dissolve into nothing, two formerly unrelated tasks might merge.
+As my thoughts and projects evolve, so do their manifestations in Flowlist.
+A note might grow into a product, a big challenge might dissolve into nothing, two formerly unrelated tasks might merge.

 I do that day by day but also in realtime, moment by moment.
 Thinking and editing have become one.
 This was possible because editing in Flowlist is fast and includes the hierarchical relation between items.